Exceptional Needs Unit

 - encounter needs and risk factors that cannot easily be met or managed.

-A person with exceptional needs may have many of these needs:
+A person with exceptional needs may:

 - behave in ways that are very difficult to manage, and that threaten their own or others' safety